NeuShore/docs.neushore.dev/docs/support.md

 ## Basic Etiquette

-You, during the time frame you are using BrayanBot, are eligible **but not entitled** for support.
+You, during the time frame you are using Proxima, are eligible **but not entitled** for support.
 We may refuse to provide support anytime, for any reason.
 You are expected to understand and act accordingly.

 ### Usage Support

-We will do our best to answer your questions about basic usage of BrayanBot; but we expect you to be patient as we are human beings and all developers/maintainers/support team members have their own personal schedule.
+We will do our best to answer your questions about basic usage of Proxima; but we expect you to be patient as we are human beings and all developers/maintainers/support team members have their own personal schedule.
 We may not respond instantly, and you should not repeatedly ping any of those providing support for instant answers.

 ### Programming Support

-As BrayanBot is open-source and contribution-driven, we may provide support for programming.
+As Proxima is open-source and contribution-driven, we may provide support for programming.
 Again, we may not respond immediately and we expect you to to respect our schedules.

 ### Denial of Support